 Lightning in the context of communities means the use of Lightning components to build communities.
-This is done through out-of-the-box templates, like Customer Service (Napili), or Lightning Bolt solutions.
+This is done through out-of-the-box templates, such as Customer Service (Napili), Partner Central, or Lightning Bolt solutions.

 How is Lightning used in communities?